adamroach/haiku-controller/README.md

 ## Printing and Assembling the Switch

+If you have a 3D printer, you can either start with the `two-switch.scad` file in the `scad` directory and render your own model, or you can [download a pre-rendered model from Thingiverse](https://www.thingiverse.com/thing:3615419).
+I've designed things so that you shouldn't have to use any support material.
+Due to the relatively tight tolerances, I would recommend using PLA as your material.
+PETG might work, although I'm unsure about its ability to make the long bridges necessary for the front plate.
+ABS is likely to warp too badly to be usable.

 If you don't have a 3D printer, there are [services available via Thingiverse](https://www.thingiverse.com/apps/3d-print-with-print-a-thing/run?thing_id=3615419) that will print and ship items to you.
 The 3D model used for this